-On June 3, 2020, Earthjustice joined by Orutsararmiut Native Council (ONC), Chevak, Kasigluk, Eek, Kwinhagak, Marshall, Nightmute, Tununak, Kwethluk, Kotlik, SalmonState, and the Alaska Community Action on Toxics filed a formal appeal with the ADEC Commissioner of the State's water quality certification under Section 401 of the Clean Water Act.
-The appeal process consists of an Administrative Hearing in front of an Administrative Law Judge (ALJ) appointed by the ADEC Commissioner.
-The ALJ was subsequently appointed.
-On April 12, 2021, the ALJ issued his opinion for the Commissioner's consideration recommending the 401 Certification be vacated.
+On June 3, 2020, Earthjustice joined by Orutsararmiut Native Council (ONC), ten Y-K villages, and the Alaska Community Action on Toxics filed a formal appeal with the ADEC Commissioner of the State's water quality certification under Section 401 of the Clean Water Act.
+The appeal process consisted of an Administrative Hearing in front of an Administrative Law Judge (ALJ) appointed by the ADEC Commissioner.
+On April 12, 2021, the ALJ issued his opinion for the Commissioner's consideration recommending the

+401 Certification be vacated.
 The Commissioner issued his decision to uphold the 401 Certification on May 27, 2021.
-The decision was appealed on June 28, 2021 in Alaska Superior Court by Earthjustice, on behalf of ONC.
-On September 27, 2021, Donlin Gold filed a motion requesting a short term stay in the case to allow the State to fully consider additional technical materials on mercury and temperature; the State indicated to the Court that they do not oppose the motion.
+The decision was appealed on June 28, 2021, in Alaska Superior Court by Earthjustice, on behalf of ONC.
+On September 27, 2021, Donlin Gold filed a motion requesting a short term stay in the case to allow the State to fully consider additional technical materials on mercury and temperature; the State indicated to the Court that they did not oppose the motion.
 On October 22, 2021, Donlin Gold submitted to ADEC expert technical reports on mercury and temperature.
 On November 22, 2021, ADEC filed an additional motion asking to remand the 401 certification back to ADEC to determine how the additional information affects the certification.
 Earthjustice did not oppose the motion although had comments on the remand process.
 On December 29, 2021, the Court granted the remand request, dismissed the case without prejudice, and left in place existing certification.
 On May 13, 2022, the ADEC Water Division Director reaffirmed the 401 certification.
 On June 13, 2022, Earthjustice appealed the elements of the decision related to temperature to the Commissioner and requested an adjudicatory hearing with an ALJ.
 On July 14, 2022, the Commissioner granted the request for the hearing and a new ALJ was assigned.
 On September 14, 2022, Earthjustice filed their initial brief.
 Donlin Gold and ADEC filed response briefs on October 14, 2022.
 Earthjustice filed their final reply brief on October 21, 2022.
-The Commissioner's decision, which he will make in collaboration with the ALJ, is expected in the first half of 2023.
-It is then subject to further review in Alaska Superior Court.
+The Commissioner's decision, which he will make in collaboration with the ALJ, is expected in the third quarter of 2023.

-On September 20, 2021, Earthjustice, representing ONC, Cook Inletkeeper, and three villages, filed an appeal of the State pipeline ROW authorization in Alaska Superior Court.
-An appeal was also filed by a second party, the owner of an outdoor guiding business located near the pipeline route, on September 20, 2021.
+On September 20, 2021, Earthjustice, representing ONC, Cook Inletkeeper, and three Y-K villages, filed an appeal of the State pipeline ROW authorization in Alaska Superior Court.
+An appeal was also filed by a second party, Robert Fithian, the owner of an outdoor guiding business located near the proposed Donlin Gold pipeline route, on September 20, 2021.
 On April 5, 2022, Earthjustice filed its opening brief, which related to the scope of the cumulative effects analysis required by the Alaska Constitutional, statutory, and regulatory provisions, and related previous litigation.
 Alaska Department of Natural Resources (ADNR), Donlin Gold, and Calista filed response briefs on June 15-16, 2022.
 Earthjustice filed its reply on July 18, 2022, and requested oral arguments.
 The second appellant filed his initial brief on June 8, 2022.
 ADNR's and Donlin Gold's response briefs were submitted on August 22, 2022, and the second appellant filed their reply brief on November 9, 2022.
 The request for oral arguments was granted by the Court and they were held on January 11, 2023.
-Decisions in both cases are expected in 2023.
+On April 12, 2023, the Alaska Superior Court affirmed ADNR's issuance of the ROW lease in the Earthjustice/ONC case.
+This decision has been appealed by Earthjustice to the Alaska Supreme Court.
+We anticipate an Alaska Superior Court decision on the Fithian case by the end of 2023.